 Dr. Capezzuto began his psychotherapy career in 1995 working with the elderly.
 This continued until 1997, when he broadened his scope of service provision to consumers outside of the geriatric population by working in a hospital environment between the years of 1998 and 2001 where he treated patients with chronic pain, health issues, medical compliance issues, terminal illnesses, and acute and chronic pain and medical conditions.
 In addition, since 1997 he has been involved with evaluating and treating forensic populations.

 His psychoanalytic training and approach to psychotherapy has been challenged by today’s behavioral health environment, but Dr. Capezzuto continues to conceptualize his treatment around psychoanalytic theories.
 He feels that in order to experience lasting change, a psychodynamic approach and understanding of oneself is essential in the treatment process.

 To date, Dr. Capezzuto treats older children, adolescents, adults, couples, and families.
 He has experience treating mood and anxiety disorders, chronic pain, substance abuse, disruptive behavior disorders, and personality disorders.
 He conducts forensic assessments, pre-employment screening evaluations, and pre-surgical evaluations.
-He also provides treatment to consumers involved with the criminal and civil justice systems and is an assistant professor of Forensic Psychology.
-He is a member of the National Association of Social Workers, the American College of Forensic Examiners Institute, American Psychological Association, National Organization of Forensic Social Work, and Society for Police and Criminal Psychology.
+He also provides treatment to consumers involved with the criminal and civil justice systems.
+He is a member of the National Association of Social Workers, National Association of Social Workers, Ohio, American Psychological Association, Ohio Psychological Association, and Society for Police and Criminal Psychology.